-Actual General Fund revenues were more than original and amended budgeted revenues by \$1,010,919 during the year.
-This net variance is primarily attributable to higher sales than forecasted and contribution from a developer.
-General Fund expenditures came in over the amended budget by \$14,802 and after transfers to other funds, there was a net positive variance of \$206,236 from the amended budget for the year.
+Actual General Fund revenues were more than budgeted revenues by \$40,651 during the year.
+This net variance is primarily attributable to higher taxes collected than forecasted.
+General Fund expenditures came in under the amended budget by \$724,497 and after other financing uses and uses, there was a net positive variance of \$773,503 from the amended budget for the year.